utkarsh2s/AssetHub/README.md

     * [Supabase](https://supabase.io/) - for database, authentication, and storage.
     * [N8N](https://n8n.io/) - for workflow automation and backend logic.

-## Getting Started: A Guide for No-Coders
+## Getting Started: A Guide for No-Coders to Test and Customize

 This guide provides the quickest way to get InsightsLM up and running so you can test, customize, and experiment.